AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/patient-mhr-1-intro.md

 For the overarching usage scenarios in this implementation guide it is expected that:
 <ul>
   <li>country of birth is sent in <a href="StructureDefinition-patient-ident-1-definitions.html#Patient.extension:birthPlace">extension:birthPlace</a></li>
-  <li>a local identifier is sent with a <a href="http://ns.electronichealth.net.au/id/hpio-scoped/service-provider-individual/1.0/index.html">HPI-O scoped</a> or <a href="http://ns.electronichealth.net.au/id/abn-scoped/service-provider-individual/1.0/index.html">ABN-scoped</a> identifier namespace if there isn't a local namespace available (see the <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/wiki/Frequently-Asked-Questions">FAQ</a> for more information)</li>
+  <li>a local identifier is sent with a <a href="http://ns.electronichealth.net.au/id/hpio-scoped/medicalrecord/1.0/index.html">HPI-O scoped</a> or <a href="http://ns.electronichealth.net.au/id/abn-scoped/medicalrecord/1.0/index.html">ABN-scoped</a> identifier namespace if there isn't a local namespace available (see the <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/wiki/Frequently-Asked-Questions">FAQ</a> for more information)</li>
+  <li>an IHI conforms to <a href="http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-ihi.html">AU IHI</a> slice and a maximum of one is sent</li>
+   <li>if a system is unable to structure a name then text can be provided</li>
   <li>if sent, a generalPractitioner is sent as a reference to a PractitionerRole resource with:
       <ul>
          <li>a PractitionerRole.code, e.g. 62247001 |General practitioner|</li>